 GOVERNMENTAL CHARGES

 Cooperation.
-Upon request, a Party shall provide a certificate of exemption or other evidence of exemption from any Tax and each Party agrees to act reasonably to cooperate with the other Party in obtaining any exemption and minimizing Taxes.
+Upon request and to the extent available, a Party shall take reasonable steps to provide a certificate of exemption or other evidence of exemption from any Tax and each Party agrees to act reasonably to cooperate with the other Party in obtaining any exemption and minimizing Taxes.

 Governmental Charges.
 Seller shall pay, or cause to be paid or reimburse Buyer if Buyer has paid, all Taxes on or with respect to the Product or a Transaction arising prior to the Delivery Point and Seller shall indemnify, defend and hold Buyer harmless for any Claims for such Taxes.
-Buyer shall pay, or cause to be paid or reimburse Seller if Seller has paid, all Taxes on or with respect to the Product or a Transaction at and from the Delivery Point(other than ad valorem, franchise or income taxes which are related to the sale of the Product and are, therefore, the responsibility of the Seller) and Buyer shall indemnify, defend and hold Seller harmless for any Claims for such Taxes.
+Buyer shall pay, or cause to be paid or reimburse Seller if Seller has paid, all Taxes on or with respect to the Product or a Transaction at and from the Delivery Point and Buyer shall indemnify, defend and hold Seller harmless for any Claims for such Taxes.
 In the event Seller is required by law or regulation to remit or pay Taxes which are Buyer’s responsibility hereunder, Buyer shall promptly reimburse Seller for such Taxes.
 If Buyer is required by law or regulation to remit or pay Taxes which are Seller’s responsibility hereunder, Buyer may deduct the amount of any such Taxes from the sums due to Seller under Article 7 of this Agreement.
 Nothing shall obligate or cause a Party to pay or be liable to pay any Taxes for which it is exempt under law.

 GST.
 The Contract Price to be paid hereunder does not include any GST payable by Buyer in respect of Product delivered hereunder.
 If any GST is payable in connection with Product purchased hereunder, such GST shall be paid by Buyer to Seller, as agent for the Crown, and Seller shall remit such GST as required by law.
 If any GST is payable in connection with payments to be made either under this Agreement or in connection with a breach hereof, the Party obligated to make the payment shall also pay the GST to the Party entitled to receive the payment, and the recipient shall remit such GST to the Crown.